ChandraCXC/iris-docs/markdown/guide.md

 The Iris How-to Guide serves as a roadmap for navigating the Iris SED analysis tool.
 It provides instructions for downloading, installing, and running the Iris application; describes the individual features and capabilities of Iris; and ties it all together in an example SED analysis session.

-**NOTE: WARNING (Jan 3, 2017)** Most of the user guides do not have the most up-to-date screenshots of Iris.
-However, the text *is* up-to-date.
-We will be updating the images over time.
-If you have any issues with the documentation, feel free to contact us at the [CXC Helpdesk][helpdesk].

 ----------------

 ## Download and Installation